dlilab/Teaching_IntroDataScience/content/_index.md

 ***LSU strongly encourages all students, faculty and staff to get vaccinated for COVID-19.
 Visit www.lsu.edu/roadmap/vaccines/ to learn how to get vaccinated on campus.
 Vaccination helps keep our campus community safe, helps protect those among us who are most vulnerable to COVID-19, and is our path back to more normal operations and the full college experience that our students deserve.***

->**Through lectures, computer laboratories, homework assignments, and a final project, student learn practical techniques and tools to produce sound and reproducible answers to scientific questions and communicate results with others.
-Course emphasizes version control, testing, code review, and collaborative programming.
-Software tools include Bash, Git, Markdown, R Markdown, Makefile, R.**
+>**Through lectures, computer laboratories, homework assignments, and a final project, students will learn practical techniques and tools to produce sound and reproducible answers to scientific questions and communicate results with others.
+Course emphasizes version control, project management, data manipulation and visualization, code review, and collaborative programming.
+Software tools include Bash, Git, Markdown, Makefile, R, and R Markdown.**

 **Instructor**: [Daijiang Li](https://dlilab.com)